 - Full dress is ALL or NOTHING.
-Failure to have all three of these items will result in a no-dress. - Students will get a "fresh start" at the beginning of each emester. - Detention times will be determined by the PE teacher. - Fitness PE dress may be different than general PE classes.

-21. MEDICATION

-Students who need to take medication (prescription and non-prescription) at school must have both written doctor and parent authorization (forms are located in the office).
-The authorization should include:

-- Student's name and date of birth. - Name of medication. - The reason the student takes the medication. - Intended effects and potential side effects of medication. - A list of other medications the student is taking. - The proper dosage. - Times the medication needs to be taken. - Instructions for administering. - The prescriber's name, signature and contact information. - All medication must be brought to the school in its original, labeled container.
-Non-prescription medications designed for temporary relief (i.e. aspirin, cough drops, Tums, etc.) will not be dispensed through the high school office.

-22. PERSONAL DELIVERY BAN

-Due to the disruption of the educational process, the schools will accept no personal deliveries for students.
-This includes but is not limited to: flowers, balloons, gifts and mail.

-23. BACKPACKS, PURSES, AND/OR BOOK BAGS

-Backpacks, purses, and/or book bags are not allowed in the classrooms.
-Students should keep their backpacks and/or book bags on top of the lockers during the school day.

-24. ACADEMIC DISHONESTY (CHEATING)

-Any attempt to get a grade on a test or assignment by using another person's work is academic dishonesty or cheating.
-Students who are detected using cheat sheets or plagiarizing (copying from other students or from published materials/submitting another person's work as though it were their own) will receive a Saturday Detention and an alternate assignment will be assigned (maximum credit 76% C-).
-Failure to appear at a Saturday Detention will result in a zero for the assignment.
-Any second occurrence of academic dishonesty in the same class will be referred to the principal.
+Failure to have all three of these items will result in a no-dress. - Students will get a "fresh start" at the beginning of each semester. - Detention times will be determined by the PE teacher. - Fitness PE dress may be different than general PE classes. - 22.
+MEDICATION Students who need to take medication (prescription and non-prescription) at school must have both written doctor and parent authorization (forms are located in the office).
+The authorization should include: - Student's name and date of birth. - Name of medication. - The reason the student takes the medication. - Intended effects and potential side effects of medication. - A list of other medications the student is taking. - The proper dosage. - Times the medication needs to be taken. - Instructions for administering. - The prescriber's name, signature and contact information. - All medication must be brought to the school in its original, labeled container.
+Non-prescription medications designed for temporary relief (i.e. aspirin, cough drops, Tums, etc.) will not be dispensed through the high school office. - 23.
+PERSONAL DELIVERY BAN Due to the disruption of the educational process, the schools will accept no personal deliveries for students.
+This includes but is not limited to: flowers, balloons, gifts and mail. - 24.
+BACKPACKS, PURSES, AND/OR BOOK BAGS Backpacks, purses, and/or book bags are not allowed in the classrooms.
+Students should keep their backpacks and/or book bags in the Backpack Room located on the 2nd floor. - 25.
+ACADEMIC DISHONESTY (CHEATING) Any attempt to get a grade on a test or assignment by using another person's work is academic dishonesty or cheating.
+Students who are detected using cheat sheets or plagiarizing (copying from other students or from published materials/submitting another person's work as though it were their own) will receive a Saturday Detention and a zero for that assignment.
+Any second occurrence may result in further discipline as determined by administration.
 Students who allow others to copy their work are also subject to disciplinary action and/or loss of grades for the assignments that they allow others to copy.

-25. LOCKERS